paperjack93/GodotBitmapfontEasy/README.md

 # configuration

 When running a local instance the application.properies configuration is read from the src/main/resources/ folder.
-The deployed configuration is sourced from /charts/extw-integ/ (TODO: support one configuration per environment) and copied to the Docker image /deployments/config folder.
+The deployed configuration is sourced from /charts/extw-integ/ and copied to the Docker image /deployments/config folder.

 The /etc folder is unused and only temporary for legacy reference.

+## application.properties

+In addition to the per component/class settings, each operator has a configuration section that specifies on or more integration companies registred by Dashur.
+For example, the Relax integration has the company 366276199 and it is attached to the operator supplied partner id 10.
+`extw.operator.relaxgaming.operator-id-mapping.ext-10=366276199`
+`extw.operator.relaxgaming.co.366276199.partner-id=10`

+some settings that specify authorization can be set from github secrets.

 # project structure